 “I use inexpensive store brand milk of magnesia.
 I open the bottle top and leave it ajar to let the liquid evaporate to become a thick cream.
 Then I apply a fingertip of this to each underarm daily.
 Thanks People’s Pharmacy for the idea.
 I have tossed my antiperspirants and only use this inexpensive MoM now to prevent body odor.”

-It isn’t always clear what is responsible for under-breast itching, but we suspect fungus is often behind it.
-When the weather gets hot and humid, skin folds become susceptible to fungal invasion.
+It isn’t always clear what is responsible for under-breast itching, but an accumulation of sweat in warm conditions can contribute (StatPearls, April 30, 2022).
+In such situations, yeast or fungus can thrive.
+When the weather gets hot and humid, skin folds become susceptible to fungal invasion (Clinical, Cosmetic and Investigative Dermatology, April 17, 2018).
 The area under women’s breasts can become vulnerable to rash and itching from such infections.
 This may be embarrassing as well as extremely uncomfortable.

 Women have shared both their frustration and their success stories on our website.
 Here are some of the strategies that have helped.